|What is Plasma Physics and |

 research.
 The world your students are growing into will greatly benefit from evolving plasma-related technologies and new discoveries in the basic behavior of plasmas.

 what do plasma physicists do?

 Although most students can name three states of matter (solid, liquid, gas), relatively few know a fourth state — the plasma state — exists and it makes up almost all of the visible universe.
 Lightning, the aurora borealis and some forms of lighting (neon and fluorescent) are just three examples of plasma — a glowing ionized gas with unique behavior.
 Plasma physicists study how plasma behaves.
 Their research provides data that leads to new answers to old problems.

 How are plasmas used?

 Scientists and engineers have utilized plasmas for many decades.
-Plasma is used for welding, sterilizing medical instruments, lighting homes and industries, cleaning up pollution, purifying contaminated water and treating harmful wastes.
+Plasma is used for welding, sterilizing medical instruments, lighting homes, cleaning up pollution, purifying contaminated water and treating harmful wastes.
 A clear understanding of plasma science is essential for fusion energy research.

 How do plasmas fit into my science

 APS-DPP activities support content in the following areas:

 - the structure of matter

 electric and magnetic field interactions with plasma